teambit/docs/docs/getting-started/02-quick-start.md

 ### Workspace configurations

 To set our [workspace](/docs/workspace/overview) configurations, we'll open the `workspace.jsonc` file.
-Any root-level entry in this json (apart from variants - see the variants section of the code snippet below) is an [aspect](TODO), or extension, of Bit.
-Each of which you can configure to fit your setup by applying a setup object to it.
+Any root-level entry in this json (apart from [variants](/docs/workspace/variants)) is an [aspect](TODO), or extension, of Bit, each of which you can configure to fit your setup by applying a setup object to it.

 Configure the following (you can simply copy>paste this example):